List of Columbus Clippers seasons

 With a 3,543–3,123 record through the 2024 season, the Clippers have been the most successful team in International League history.
 The franchise has won eleven league titles, second only to the Rochester Red Wings’ nineteen championships (including ten IL titles).
-AIn addition, the Clippers have secured two class titles (2010 and 2011), twelve division titles—including three consecutive championships from 1990 to 1992 and from 2014 to 2016—and one wild card playoff berth.
+In addition, the Clippers have secured two class titles (2010 and 2011), twelve division titles—including three consecutive championships from 1990 to 1992 and from 2014 to 2016—and one wild card playoff berth.

 The team’s most challenging period came between 1998 and 2009, when they made just two postseason appearances and recorded only three winning seasons.
 However, under Stump Merrill, the franchise's most successful manager, the Clippers enjoyed an era of sustained success.
 Across nine non-consecutive seasons with Merrill at the helm, the team made nine postseason appearances and won three division titles.
 Merrill also led the Clippers to four International League championship series, winning the title in 1996 and finishing as runners-up in 1985, 1990, and 1997.